-If the workpiece placement has not been defined yet, you can use semi-automatic mode.
-In this mode, it is possible to determine the starting position by manually pre-positioning before you perform the probing operation on the desired object.
-This interruption is only possible in the machine operating modes, i.e. not in the Test run operating mode.
+If the probing positions relative to the current datum are unknown, you can execute the cycle in semi-automatic mode.
+In this mode, you can determine the starting position by manually pre-positioning before performing the probing operation on the desired object.